Ozolmuiža Manor: Manor herds

 In 1816 the manor owned two herd manors: "Carlsberg" and "Koskullshof".
 Carlsberg was the property of an old Koskull clan, whose side manors were both Budenbroka manor and Ozoli manor; perhaps also Dikļi Manor.
 In 1334 it was bought by Gerhard von Ungern, later when the Ungerns also acquired Ozol, Carlsberg became a side manor and later a cattle manor.

 The Koskullshof was originally a side estate of Carlsberg, also called Seckendorf, but when the Koskulls sold Carlsberg to the Ungerns, it remained their only possession in the area.
 In 1448 they sold the manor to the Krüdener for 6100 marks.
 It was acquired from the Krüdener by Engelbrecht von Ungern, who sold it to Jürgen Gutzleff in 1499.
 It was later owned by Friedrich von Ranitz and Bartholomäus Patkul Ķieģeļi Manor.
 In 1598, the manor was bought by Heinrich Tiesenhausen from Konguta vassal castle for 6000 Red złoty.
 In 1625 the manor became the property of Olof Jacobson Gulbo and Martin Paul.
 It was acquired from them by their stepbrother Dietrich Baykull.
 Anna, the widow of her son George, sold the manor to the Ozoli Mengden in 1688, after which the estate also became a cattle manor.

 Manor ensemble

 Mansion

 The main building was built at the end of the 18th century, when the manor was owned by Georg Johann von Mellin.
-The main building is in aclassicist style, and stucco has been used extensively in its decoration.
+The main building is in a classicist style, and stucco has been used extensively in its decoration.
 Most of the outbuildings are around the main building, a few storehouse and sauna away from the lake.
 Next to the main building is a regular park, which was also built in the 18th century.
 Both the main building and the park are cultural monuments under state protection.
 Five other furnaces, two ceilings and one hall interior of this manor are under state protection as art monuments.